E-invoicing via Peppol. What should you do with it as a self-employed person?

 I’ve heard enough

-Send & receive invoices via Peppol for €4 per month with DocclePro.
+Send & receive invoices via Peppol for €4 per month (excl.
+VAT, invoiced annually) with DocclePro.

 - You’re fully compliant when invoices must be sent and received via Peppol